5th of February, 2025

 The U.S. government has established a system to monitor its steel imports from Mexico and Canada.

-According to a U.S. congressional analysis, U.S. domestic steel production was estimated at 82 million metric tons in 2022; 10% of production was exported, with more than 90% being shipped to Canada and Mexico.
+A U.S. congressional analysis estimated that U.S. domestic steel production reached 82 million metric tons in 2022.
+Of this, 10% was exported, with over 90% of the exports going to Canada and Mexico.

 U.S. imports amounted to 28 million metric tons, 39% of which came from Canada and Mexico.